STARSENSE EXPLORER™ DX 130AZ SMARTPHONE APP-ENABLED NEWTONIAN REFLECTOR TELESCOPE

 - Unleash the power of your smartphone to take you on a guided tour of the night sky—no telescope experience required.

-- Patent-pending StarSense sky recognition technology uses your smartphone to analyze star patterns overhead and calculate its position in real time.
-Check phone compatibility here.
+- Award-winning and patent-pending StarSense sky recognition technology uses your smartphone to analyze star patterns overhead and calculate its position in real time.

 - StarSense Explorer app automatically generates a list of objects currently visible.
 View planets, brighter nebulae and galaxies, star clusters, and double stars from the city.
 Or take your telescope to darker skies to view faint, deep sky objects.